PhoenixTales/wiki.gothicarchive.org/characters.md

 - main character of _Sleeper's Ban_ and _Gothic I_
 - `Stomp` is a nickname he took after being imprisoned, his real name is unknown
 - heir of a `respected merchant family`
-- sentenced due to conspiracy of his younger stepbrother, who framed him for stealing a valuable amulet and bribed the `Princeps` (German: `Prinzeps`) to sentence it for a lifetime imprisonment in _Khorinis Prison Colony_ (it's mentioned that most of the other convicts committed much, much worse crimes)
+- sentenced due to conspiracy of his younger stepbrother, who framed him for stealing a valuable amulet and bribed the `Princeps` (German: `Prinzeps`) to sentence Stomp to a lifetime imprisonment in _Khorinis Prison Colony_ (it's mentioned that most of the other convicts committed much, much worse crimes than stealing something)
 - was friends with his fencing teacher